 - Higher scrap rates

-- More raw material use due to parts fallout
+- More raw material use due to part fallout

-In addition to having an impact on the quality of parts and assemblies, how you specify tolerances affects what tools and machines will be used and the cutting technique that will be employed — which in turn also affects costs.
-You’ll need to ask yourself: does the economical method utilize machines with the necessary nominal tolerance capabilities?
-If not, your tight tolerance could result in expensive production methods.
+In addition to having an impact on the cost of parts and assemblies, specifying a tight tolerance affects what tools and machines need to be used and the cutting technique that will be employed — which in turn also affect costs.

-Accepting the default tolerances without understanding whether or not they’re truly necessary, or simply not noticing them at all, can needlessly drive up costs.
-Here are just a few typical examples:
+Accepting the default tolerances without understanding whether they’re truly necessary, or simply not noticing them at all, can needlessly drive up costs.
+Here are just a few common examples:

-- A extra decimal of tolerance is specified not for a technical reason — that is, not because the particular part needs that level of precision — but because that is “the way it has always been done.”
+- An extra decimal of tolerance is specified not for a technical reason — that is, not because the particular part needs that level of precision — but because “that’s the way it has always been done.”

 - In an effort to keep mechanical drawing labels consistent to the same decimal point, a zero is accidentally misplaced, labeling a tolerance ±0.001 instead of ±0.010.